Skip to main content

 • Myocarditis: Myocarditis is an inflammation of the heart muscle, which can be triggered by viral, bacterial or autoimmunological factors and can impair the contractile function of the heart.

-• Serious trauma: Various traumas, such as penetrating injuries in the neck-torso area, an unstable thorax or open skull wounds, can trigger cardiovascular failure.2
+• Serious trauma: Various traumas, such as penetrating injuries in the neck-torso area, an unstable chest or open skull wounds, can trigger cardiovascular failure.3

 • Pulmonary edema: The primary cause of pulmonary edema often lies in the heart, rather than the lungs themselves.
 If the heart is no longer pumping efficiently, this causes a vascular congestion, and fluid is pressed into the lung tissue.
 The accumulation of fluid in the lungs causes significant impairment of the gas exchange, which can ultimately lead to hypoxia and a cardiac arrest.

 The Chain of Survival6 describes the priority of survival measures that are to be performed during resuscitation.
-The chain targets an effective and quick response in the event of a cardiac arrest.
+The resuscitation algorithm targets an effective and quick response in the event of a cardiac arrest.

 • 1.
 Immediate detection of a cardiac arrest and promptly calling the emergency services.

 • 2.
-Early cardiopulmonary resuscitation (CPR) with emphasis on chest compressions
+Early CPR with emphasis on high-quality chest compression and sufficient ventilation.

 • 4.
-Advanced life support by emergency medical services and other medical specialists, including ventilation.
+Advanced cardiopulmonary resuscitation by emergency medical services and other medical specialists, including ventilation.

 • 5.
 Aftercare following cardiac arrest to stabilize the patient and monitoring of vital functions.